tiacsys/bridle/boards/shields/waveshare_lcd/doc/index.rst

-This shields can be used with any board which provides a configuration either for Arduino or Arduino Nano connectors or for a special connector set and defines node aliases for SPI and GPIO interfaces (see :ref:`zephyr:shields` for more details).
+This shields can be used with any board which provides a configuration either for Arduino or Arduino Nano connectors or for a special connector set and defines node aliases for SPI and GPIO interfaces (see :zephyr:ref:`shields` for more details).

 Pin Assignments
 ===============